There are endless lists of KPIs (Key Performance Indicators) online, persuading businesses that they should be measuring every. single. one. 🥵

 The Industry Research Report by Local Media Association & partners shows a wide variety of MSR among publishers, highlighting the difficulty in finding the right balance ‘between asking more readers to subscribe and allowing readers to sample enough content so that they are inclined to pay for a subscription’.
 They suggest a goal of 5-7% MSR.

 - ⭐ Paid Stop Conversion Rate (PSCR): measures the overall effectiveness of the paywall as the start of the conversion funnel.
 It tells you how many users who hit the paywall actually convert into a subscriber.
-Of course, any visitors who don’t subscribe could be discouraged at a different step in the funnel (offers page, payment, etc), but this is still a critical indicator of conversion effectiveness.
+Of course, a visitor who didn't subscribe could well have been discouraged at a different step in the funnel (offers page, payment, etc), but this is still a critical indicator of conversion effectiveness.

 🧮 PSCR = Unique visitors hitting a paywall ÷ unique visitors who click through the paywall and subscribe

 - Trial conversion rate: this refers to the percentage of users who sign up for a free/reduced trial offer who then go on to become full-paying subscribers.
-Looking at this metric will help to prove the effectiveness of these introductory offers and can be combined with the user’s lifetime value (LTV) to see if the trial results in valuable subscribers
+Looking at this metric will help to prove the effectiveness of these introductory offers and can be combined with the user’s lifetime value (LTV) to see if the trial leads to high-revenue subscribers

 🧮 TCR = subscription trials started in month X ÷ subscription trials started in month X who converted to full-paying subscribers

-- Soft conversion rate: how many of your users who are converting into a subscriber have already signed up for your newsletter or created a free account (maybe through a registration wall)?
+- Soft conversion rate: how many users who converted into a subscriber have already signed up for your newsletter or created a free account (maybe through a registration wall)?
 These soft conversions bring users closer to subscribing and are hugely beneficial for turning your audience into engaged leads.
-It’s therefore important to measure how beneficial these are for your end goal (subscription) so that you can put the time and effort into optimizing that area.
-For example, if you find that users that have already created an account are highly more likely to subscribe, then you could consider a registration wall strategy prior to the paywall in order to increase the number of users creating a free account.
+The value in this metric lies in how much energy you put into your soft conversion steps - if you find that users that have already created an account are highly more likely to subscribe, then you should prioiritize a registration wall strategy for your less engaged readers, increasing their propensity to subscribe in the future.

-- Preferred payment method: here it’s useful to benchmark against other content producers if possible in order to see which payment methods are most trusted by your audience.
+- Preferred payment method: here it’s useful to benchmark against other content producers (if possible) to see which payment methods are most trusted by your audience.
 For example, if online payment companies like Paypal and Apple Pay are increasingly popular, maybe you should provide this payment method as an option.
 To make this indicator more useful, you can compare it with the purchase success rate and a user’s LTV to see if there’s any correlations

 - Post-subscription engagement (e.g. article reading rate): this is to discover whether your audience actually consumes premium content from the moment they become a subscriber and beyond.
 Engagement can be analyzed differently according to the content producer but it should give you an idea of what content is most valued by new (and long-term) subscribers, ultimately informing you of what content you should produce in the future to increase retention.